top of page

 IMG_1895.heic

-I am a Fellow at All Souls College, University of Oxford, where I research authoritarian politics, revolutions, and democratization, geographically focusing on the Middle East and North Africa.
+I am a Fellow at All Souls College, University of Oxford, where I teach and research authoritarian politics, revolutions, and democratization, geographically focusing on North Africa.

 I co-founded the Oxford Authoritarian Politics Network, which organizes speaker series on non-democratic governance, convenes reading groups, workshops and events.

-I am also a book review editor of Perspectives on Politics and a Senior Research Fellow at the Project of Middle East Democracy.
+I am also a book review editor of Perspectives on Politics.

 Home: Welcome